imuqeetchaudhary/point-of-sale-backend-app/README.md

 - role/get-all :get :protected

+### to get a single role

+- role/get/:id: :get :protected

 ### to get all roles for single user

 - role/user/:id :get :protected (where id stands for userId)